 Even though the new criteria are more complex, a few of the changes can be seen.
 Very thin girdles no longer qualify in the top grade.
 Culet sizes are now more limited as well.

-New GIA Diamond Grading Reports
+Changes to GIA Diamond Grading Reports (as of January, 2006)

-Beginning on January 1, 2006, the GIA Laboratory will issuing updated versions of the GIA Diamond Grading Report and GIA Diamond Dossier®.
+Beginning on January 1, 2006, the GIA Laboratory began issuing updated versions of the GIA Diamond Grading Report and GIA Diamond Dossier®.
 These new reports will list diamond cut as Excellent to Poor.
 They will also contain expanded proportion data and a new diagram.

 In addition, a service to update the grading information to include a cut grade for reports will be provided for those stone graded before January 1, 2005.